DataDog/datadog-agent/README.md

 2. cd into the project folder: `cd $GOPATH/src/github.com/DataDog/datadog-agent`.
 3. Install project's dependencies: `invoke deps`.
    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.
-4. Build the `rtloader` dependency with `invoke rtloader.build && invoke rtloader.install`.
-You will need CMake installed and a C++ compiler for this to work.
+4. Create a development `datadog.yaml` configuration file in `dev/dist/datadog.yaml`, containing a valid API key: `api_key: <API_KEY>`
+5. Build the agent with `invoke agent.build --build-exclude=systemd`.
-   `rtloader` is in charge of loading and running Python.
-By default `rtloader` will be built for Python2, but you can choose which versions of Python you want to support:
+   By default the agent will be built for Python3, but you can choose which versions of Python you want to support:
-   - `invoke rtloader.build -p 2` for Python2 only
+   - `invoke agent.build --python-runtimes 2` for Python2 only
-   - `invoke rtloader.build -p 3` for Python3 only
+   - `invoke agent.build --python-runtimes 3` for Python3 only
-   - `invoke rtloader.build -p 2,3` for both Python2 and Python3
+   - `invoke agent.build --python-runtimes 2,3` for both Python2 and Python3
-5. Create a development `datadog.yaml` configuration file in `dev/dist/datadog.yaml`, containing a valid API key: `api_key: <API_KEY>`
-6. Build the agent with `invoke agent.build --build-exclude=systemd`.
-You can specify a custom Python location for the agent (useful when using virtualenvs): `invoke agent.build --python-home-2=$GOPATH/src/github.com/DataDog/datadog-agent/venv2 --python-home-3=$GOPATH/src/github.com/DataDog/datadog-agent/venv3`.
+  You can specify a custom Python location for the agent (useful when using virtualenvs): `invoke agent.build
+   --python-runtimes 2,3
+   --python-home-2=$GOPATH/src/github.com/DataDog/datadog-agent/venv2
+   --python-home-3=$GOPATH/src/github.com/DataDog/datadog-agent/venv3`.
   Running `invoke agent.build`: